Code-Institute-Submissions/neringabickmore-scribbles/Testing.md

     )
 ```

 10: When the user edits their review, previously selected genre category wasn't displaying and by default ```Action & Adventure``` were being pushed by default.

-**Original code**
+Original code:

 ```html
 <!-- Select Genre -->